practicalli/clojure-web-services/heroku/procfile.md

 ## Theory: Running Clojure as a Java application

 When you run a Clojure project with Leiningen, two Java virtual machines (JVM's) are started.
 One JVM is to run Leiningen and the second JVM is to run your application.
-By using Leiningen to run your application in production you are using use extra resources and also risk pulling in unnecessary development libraries & configurationonly needed during development.
+By using Leiningen to run your application in production you are using extra resources and also risk pulling in unnecessary development libraries & configuration only needed during development.

 When you run your application in production you can save resources by only running a JVM for your application.
 This is done by running a Clojure application just like a Java application, using the `java` command in the Heroku `Procfile`.